 Mortgage Legal Issues in Florida

 Florida used to be known as a caveat emptor state, meaning “buyer beware.”
-However, in the last 10 to 20 years, more and more lawsuits have sided in favor of the homebuyer, rather than the seller, resulting in a more homebuyer-friendly state.
+However, over the last 20 years, more and more lawsuits have sided in favor of the homebuyer rather than the seller.
+That makes this state quite homebuyer-friendly.

 Worried about foreclosures in Florida?
-The state has the fifth-highest foreclosure rate as of June 2017, and in past years ranked closer to number one on the list.
+The state had the second-highest foreclosure rate as of November 2021, but in past years it ranked closer to the top of these lists.
 Florida also has a large number of “zombie homes,” which are abandoned, unsold foreclosed homes.
 This generally drives down the overall property value in neighborhoods with high concentrations of these empty homes.

 One of the main reasons for slow foreclosures is Florida’s process.
 The state uses judicial foreclosures rather than the speedier option, non-judicial foreclosures.
 This means the court is involved and the minimum timeline is about six months.
 If the homeowner disputes anything and/or hires an attorney, the process can stretch to four years or more.
 In 2013, Florida passed House Bill 87, known as the Florida Fair Foreclosure Act, in an attempt to speed up foreclosures, but as of yet, the impact remains to be seen.

 If you fail to pay your mortgage in Florida, the foreclosure process will begin when your lender files court action and records a notice of a pending lawsuit against you.
 You’ll be notified by mail with a specified timeline that you’re required to respond by.
 If you don’t respond within the time frame, the foreclosure process continues.
 If you pay the amount owed, the process will stop, but if you cannot pay, it will continue.
 Florida has a number of resources for those facing foreclosure, including not-for-profit counselors who can help you understand your options as a distressed homeowner.